hypervillain/sm-scripts/README.md

 These scripts were built by Prismic SE team to help customers migrate their repository from legacy to Slice Machine.<br/>
-The guide still needs to be thouroully tested.
+The guide still needs to be thoroughly tested.

 <br/>